reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 XXX sample one

-We define an object for the details of the Event, but this time we don't need to store the Host's identity, because it is implicit in who created the application.
+We define an object for the details of the Event, which is the same as before.
-If we wanted, we could include it and separate the identities of the "Host" (who manages the check-in process) from the "Administrator" (who creates the Event).

 XXX sample two

 We define the participant and then the two APIs.
+- The participant, `Admin`, is the one that actually creates the instance.
+  In most cases, this will be the Host, but we don't restrict it so it has to be the same person.
-- The first API, `GuestP`, is for Guests to call and it has just a single function.
+- The first API, `Guest`, is for Guests to call and it has just a single function.
-  On-chain, this function will be callable as `GuestP_register`, according to whatever the ABI standard is for the chain.
+  On-chain, this function will be callable as `Guest_register`, according to whatever the ABI standard is for the chain.
-  Off-chain, Reach provides an interface in its standard library to call it as `{!js} ctc.apis.GuestP.register()`.
+  Off-chain, Reach provides an interface in its standard library to call it as `{!js} ctc.apis.Guest.register()`.
-- The second API, `HostP` is for the Host to call as they check-in (or note the failure to show) of Guests.
+- The second API, `Host` is for the Host to call as they check-in (or note the failure to show) of Guests.
   It takes two arguments: the first for who the Guest is and the second for whether they showed up, or not.
-  It can be called on-chain as `HostP_checkin` and off-chain with `{!js} ctc.apis.HostP.checkin(guest, showed)`.
+  It can be called on-chain as `Host_checkin` and off-chain with `{!js} ctc.apis.Host.checkin(guest, showed)`.

 XXX sample three